tristanguyomar/multicellular_phase_field_active_gel_organoids/README.md

 ## Usage

+Before starting, locate all the files contained in the folders "main_code", "functions", "initialisation_code" to the same folder and run all the following instruction from this directory.

 ### I.a.
 Setting up the initial condition for the simulation

 To set up the initial condition for the simulation, you will need to change all simulation parameters by updating the 'constants_template.cpp' file.